Kastamonu Castle

 Kastamonu Castle is a medieval castle in Kastamonu, Turkey.

 Geography

 The castle lies inside the urban fabric of the modern city.
 It is situated slightly to the south west of the city center at an elevation of about 860 m.

 History

 During the 10th century, the area around Kastamonu was under the rule of the Byzantine commander Manuel Erotikos Komnenos who built the castle bearing his name: Kastra Komnenon, "Castle of the Komnenoi", a corrupted version of which later became the name of the city in Turkish, i.e. Kastamonu.
-The city and the castle was captured by the Çobanoğlu on behalf of the Seljuks of Rum.
-After the Çobanoğlu, the castle fell to the Candarid beylik and finally to the Ottoman Empire.
+The city and the castle were captured by the Çobanoğlu on behalf of the Seljuks of Rum.
+After the Çobanoğlu, the castle fell to the Candaroğulları and finally to the Ottoman Empire.
 During the Turkish Republic era, in 1943, a part of the castle was destroyed as a result of 1943 Tosya–Ladik earthquake.
 In 2005 Kastamonu municipality partially restored the castle.